[Feature] How can EU labour markets adapt to Ukrainian refugees in years to come?

 The mechanism is two-fold for Ukraine.
 On the one hand, it makes it easier for its workers to find work.
 On the other hand, it will make it more difficult to bring them back home, Boeri told this online media outlet.

-Asked whether she will return to Ukraine, Ohla says that it depends on the economic situation.
+Asked whether she will return to Ukraine, Olha says that it depends on the economic situation.
 "It is important for me to feel financial security and I understand that this will not come quickly to Ukraine, so if it does, I will have no idea what to do there," she confesses before ending the call.